aksh371/Telco-Customer-Churn-kaggle/README.md

   - Rows with missing values were removed.
 - **Column Names:**
   - Column names with spaces between them were replaced with underscores.

+## Exploratory Data Analysis (EDA)
+During the exploratory data analysis phase, I made intriguing observations:
+- More than 90% of the customers experienced churn within 30 months of using the network.
+- Notably, customers with a 2-year contract had a significantly higher churn rate compared to those with a month-to-month contract or a one-year contract.
+- Approximately 80% of customers who had no tech support, device protection, and online security got churned in the first 30 months.

 ## Feature Engineering
 In the feature engineering phase: